GMOD/Apollo/docs/Quick_start_guide.md

     ./apollo run

-This will launch a temporary tomcat instances that you will be able to access from http://localhost:8080/apollo/ and login with your $WEBAPOLLO_USER and $WEBAPOLLO_PASSWORD information.
+This will launch a temporary tomcat instance that you will be able to access from http://localhost:8080/apollo/ and login with your $WEBAPOLLO_USER and $WEBAPOLLO_PASSWORD information.

-Note: if you already have a tomcat instance running, you may have to shut it down to launch the test server.

 #### Congratulations